 The 2010-2011 school year brought positive program opportunities for our students and district personnel.
 Our main goal for the school year was to achieve performing status or above with AZ-LEARNS.
-We believe all our schools will again meet the this goal.
+We believe all our schools will again meet this goal.
 Once again, Ed Pastor met the Federal AYP criteria.
 However, many grade levels and individual classrooms in our schools also met the AYP criteria.

 Thanks to the grants approved for Rio Colorado Elementary and Cesar Chavez Elementary Schools, the 21st Century Community Learning Centers programs are now available in all our schools.
 Afterschool tutoring and enrichment opportunities will be available for our students.
 Our partnership with Arizona State University continues to grow with Southwest Junior High and Ed Pastor Elementary School participating in a TAP, pay for performance program.
-The remaining six schools are now partcipating in the ASU program.
+The remaining six schools are now participating in the ASU program.

-We had over ninety seventh and eighth grade students particpate and qualify for the Johns Hopkins Center for Talented Youth Programs.
+We had over ninety seventh and eighth grade students participate and qualify for the Johns Hopkins Center for Talented Youth Programs.
 They attended summer college courses in several universities across the United States.
 These students qualified for over half a million dollars in scholarship funds from Johns Hopkins University.
 Twenty one fifth and sixth grade students also qualified for College Course work with Johns Hopkins University.
-Johns Hopkins officials traveled to San Luis, Arizona to recognize our district as the top district in the country with the highest percentage of students partcipating and qualifying for their program.
+Johns Hopkins officials traveled to San Luis, Arizona to recognize our district as the top district in the country with the highest percentage of students participating and qualifying for their program.
 Their official news release was entitled "From Wild West to the Nation's Best."